-IO-202 as Monotherapy and IO-202 Plus Azacitidine in Patients in AML and CMML
+IO-202 as Monotherapy and IO-202 Plus Azacitidine ± Venetoclax in Patients in AML and CMML

-To assess safety and tolerability at increasing dose levels of IO-202 as monotherapy and in combination with Azacitidine in successive cohorts of participants with relapsed or refractory AML with monocytic differentiation and CMML in order to estimate the maximum tolerated dose (MTD) or maximum administered dose (MAD) and select the recommended Phase 2 dose (RP2D) and dose schedule as monotherapy and combination therapy.
+To assess safety and tolerability at increasing dose levels of IO-202 in successive cohorts of participants with AML with monocytic differentiation and CMML in order to estimate the maximum tolerated dose (MTD) or maximum administered dose (MAD) and select the recommended Phase 2 dose (RP2D)

-A Phase 1, Multicenter, Open-Label, Dose-Escalation and Expansion Study of Intravenously Administered IO-202 and IO-202 Plus Azacitidine in Patients With Relapsed/Refractory Acute Myeloid Leukemia (AML) and Chronic Myelomonocytic Leukemia (CMML)
+A Phase 1, Multicenter, Open-Label, Dose-Escalation and Expansion, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Intravenously Administered IO-202 and IO-202 + Azacitidine ± Venetoclax in Acute Myeloid Leukemia (AML) Patients With Monocytic Differentiation and in Chronic Myelomonocytic Leukemia (CMML) Patients

-This is a Phase 1, Multicenter, Open-Label, Dose-Escalation and Dose Expansion Study to Evaluate the Safety, Tolerability, Pharmacokinetics, Pharmacodynamics, and Clinical Activity Study of IO-202 as Monotherapy and in combination with Azacitidine in Relapsed/Refractory Acute Myeloid Leukemia (AML) Patients with Monocytic Differentiation and in Relapsed/Refractory Chronic Myelomonocytic Leukemia (CMML) Patients.
+This is a Phase 1, Multicenter, Open-Label, Dose-Escalation and Expansion, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Intravenously Administered IO-202 and IO-202 + Azacitidine ± Venetoclax in Acute Myeloid Leukemia (AML) Patients with Monocytic Differentiation and in Chronic Myelomonocytic Leukemia (CMML) Patients

 You can join if…